A simplified M{\o}lmer-S{\o}rensen gate for the trapped ion quantum computer: Abstract

 \section{Abstract}

 We discuss how to simplify the M{\o}lmer--S{\o}rensen (MS) gate which is used for the trapped ion quantum computer.
-The original MS gate is implemented by illuminating two ions with bichromatic coherent light fields separately at the same time, so that it requires four beams of laser light in total.
-In this paper, we propose a method for transforming a separable state of two ions into one of the Bell states by illuminating the two ions with monochromatic coherent light fields individually.
-Thus, our method requires only two beams of laser light in total and this point is the advantage over the original MS gate.
-Our simplified MS gate shows nearly equivalent characteristics, the length of the execution time and the robustness under thermal fluctuations of phonons, compared to the original MS gate.
-By giving another example of a simple two-ion gate that can generate entanglement but is vulnerable to thermal fluctuations, we show that our simplified MS gate is more marked than usual ones.
+The original MS gate is implemented by illuminating two ions with bichromatic coherent light fields separately at the same time.
+In this paper, we propose a method for transforming a separable state of two ions into one of the Bell states by illuminating the two ions with monochromatic coherent light fields individually and this point is the advantage of our scheme over the original MS gate.
+The length of the execution time of our proposed gate is comparable to that of the original MS gate, however, numerical calculations show that our proposed gate is weakly sensitive to thermal fluctuations of the phonons.
+By giving another example of a simple two-ion gate that can generate entanglement but is strongly vulnerable to thermal fluctuations, we show that our simplified MS gate is more marked than usual.